TheBlueRuby/MiteClient/README.md

 # Mite Client for Minecraft Java Edition
 This is a work-in-progress Minecraft pvp client that I am using to learn java, inspired by Lunar and LabyMod.

-It currently requires the official minecraft launcher to play, though I am working on a custom one.
+Requires Official Launcher

 ***REQUIRES A PREMIUM MINECRAFT JAVA EDITION ACCOUNT!!***

 ***WILL NOT WORK WITH CRACKED ACCOUNTS***

+## Jar Installer
+Download the installer from the seperate Github repo [here](https://github.com/TheBlueRuby/MiteClient-Installer) Run MiteClient-Installer.jar using a Java Runtime with JavaFX

+## Manual Installation

-## First Time Installation
+### First Time Installation

 Copy the MiteClient folder of the latest MiteClient zip (download from releases page) into the "versions" folder in your .minecraft folder.